- Washington Crossing the Delaware by Emanuel Leutze

 Madame X by John Singer Sargent

-Madame X or Portrait of Madame X is a painting by the American painter John Singer Sargent from 1884.
-The work depicts an American woman, Virginie Gautreau, who left Louisana for Paris, symbolises Parisian society.
+Madame X or Portrait of Madame X is a painting by the American painter John Singer Sargent.
+The 1884 work depicts an American woman, Virginie Gautreau, who left Louisana for Paris, a symbol of Parisian society.